Augusta Regional Airport

 Augusta Regional Airport (Augusta Regional Airport at Bush Field) (IATA: AGS, ICAO: KAGS, FAA LID: AGS) is a city-owned public airport six miles (11 km) south of Augusta, in Richmond County, Georgia, United States.

-In 2000 Bush Field airport changed its name to Augusta Regional Airport.
+In 2000, Bush Field Airport changed its name to Augusta Regional Airport.
 The airport opened a new passenger terminal in December 2007 and renovated the entire property, designed by the LPA Group.
-Augusta Regional Airport, served by American Eagle, Delta Air Lines, and Delta Connection, utilizes the phrase "Fly There, Fly Home" as part of their marketing.
-Lower fares at Augusta Regional Airport have increased passenger usage during the past two years.
+In 2008, the airport adopted the marketing slogan ‘Fly There, Fly Home’ in a campaign emphasizing convenient regional connections.

 Facilities and aircraft

 Augusta Regional Airport covers 1,411 acre at an elevation of 144 feet (44 m) above mean sea level.
-It has one concrete and one asphalt runway: 17/35, 8,000 × 150 feet (2,438 × 46 m) and 8/26, 6,001 × 75 feet (1,829 × 23 m).
+It has one concrete and one asphalt runway: 17/35, 8,001 × 150 feet (2,439 × 46 m) and 8/26, 6,002 × 75 feet (1,829 × 23 m).

-In the year ending June 30, 2017, the Augusta Regional airport had 28,543 aircraft operations, an average of 78 per day: 44% general aviation, 35% air taxi, 11% military and 10% scheduled commercial.
-12 aircraft were then based at this airport: 2 single-engine, 4 multi-engine, 4 jet and 2 helicopter.
+In the year ending July 31, 2022, the Augusta Regional Airport had 42,038 aircraft operations, an average of 115 per day: 49% general aviation, 19% air taxi, 16% military and 17% scheduled commercial.
+18 aircraft were then based at this airport: 5 single-engine, 7 multi-engine, 4 jet and 2 helicopters.

 Commercial aircraft

 In early 2008, a typical day saw seven departures to Atlanta, GA on Bombardier CRJ-200 regional jets and ATR 72 turboprop aircraft by Delta Connection carriers, US Airways Express had seven departures to Charlotte, NC with turboprop Bombardier Dash 8-300s and Bombardier CRJ-200s.
 As of mid-2009, Delta Air Lines regional carrier Atlantic Southeast Airlines (ASA) no longer operates the ATR-72 turboprop aircraft, and all ExpressJet flights into and out of Augusta are 50-seat CRJ-200 regional jets.
 US Airways Express served the airport with Dash 8-300 turboprops and CRJ-200s.
-American Eagle ended flights to Augusta on January 31, 2012, but it returned to Augusta once parent airline American Airlines overtook US Airways Express' parent US Airways in 2015.
+American Eagle suspended service to Augusta on January 31, 2012.
+Following the merger of American Airlines and US Airways in December 2013, American Eagle reinstated flights to Augusta on June 2, 2015.

-Delta Air Lines has been flying to Augusta since May 2011 after an 11-year hiatus using the Boeing 717-200 aircraft flights to and from its hub in Atlanta.
+Delta Air Lines resumed service at Augusta in May 2011, deploying Boeing 717-200 aircraft on daily round trips to its Atlanta hub, after having withdrawn mainline flights in 2000.

-During the Masters golf tournament, traffic through Augusta soars.
+During the Masters golf tournament each April, weekly enplanements increase by approximately 60 percent, and airlines schedule additional service, including Delta Air Lines Boeing 737 and 757 aircraft to accommodate demand.
 Airlines respond with more flights on larger equipment, including Delta Air Lines Boeing 737s and 757s.
 During 2009 Masters week, Embraer E-170s and CRJ-900s were common, but larger aircraft were also sent to Augusta.
 Delta does operate mainline aircraft to Augusta on a daily basis from their hub in nearby Atlanta.

 The presence of Fort Gordon in Augusta results in periodic military charter flights using widebody aircraft such as McDonnell Douglas DC-10 and McDonnell Douglas MD-11 trijet aircraft, in the past operated by World Airways.